 Established in 1961, Universidade Católica do Salvador (UCSal) is the highest ranked private university in northeast Brazil.
-The University offers courses in many departments including Communications, Education, Fine Arts, Social Work, Literature, and Music.
+The University offers courses in many departments including Communications, Education, Geography, Social Work, Literature, Law, Philosophy, and Music.
 The UCSal campus is housed in renovated monasteries and modern buildings with several campuses around the city.

 Housing & Meals